 I’ve been hanging on to this gold mesh ribbon (pic on left) for years.
-I purchased the burlap ribbon (pic on right) at Wal-Mart this week for $8.
+The burlap ribbon (pic on right) was a new purchase from Wal-Mart for $8.

 I used the twisty wires to tie down a section of mesh ribbon.

 Then I repeated that step all around the inside ring of the wreath, gathering the ribbon in between each twisty wire to make it blossom outward.

 Then I repeated that process on the outside ring of the wreath.

 I repeated that process all around the wreath with the burlap ribbon…

 Layering it over the gold.
 You don’t have to tie down the top layer ribbon with every twisty wire, just the ones you choose, in order to get the look you want.

 Then I tucked the twisty wires to the back of the wreath.